 General damages or non-economic damages are those losses that are not easily quantifiable.
 You may receive compensation for your physical pain, emotional and mental suffering, loss of enjoyment of life, and other non-financial losses.

-For a free legal consultation with a personal injury lawyer serving Pass Christian, call (228) 357-9621
+For a free legal consultation with a Car Accident lawyer serving Pass Christian, call (228) 357-9621

 If your loved one was killed in a car crash, the Morris Bart law firm team understands no amount of money could make up for your loss.
 However, a wrongful death claim or lawsuit may help you hold the liable party accountable and recover compensation.